-The protein and nucleotide databases contain many sequences of mature Immunoglobulin/T-cell receptor genes.
+The protein and nucleotide databases contain many sequences of mature Ig/Tcr genes.
 Inferring gene structures by aligning these to the genome using the standard Ensembl annotation process pipeline gives unsatisfactory results, for two main reasons:

-- Some genes comprise multiple exons.
-Delineating a "spliced" alignment of a mature Immunoglobulin/T-cell receptor sequence to the genome into its constituent segments is therefore not straightforward.
+Some genes comprise multiple exons.
+Delineating a "spliced" alignment of a mature Ig/Tcr sequence to the genome into its constituent segments is therefore not straightforward.

-For this reason, Immunoglobulin/T-cell receptor gene segments have been annotated differently to other Ensembl genes.
+For this reason, Ig/Tcr gene segments have been annotated differently to other Ensembl genes.
 Ensembl makes use of the IMGT database, which provides annotation of individual gene segments on reference sequences.
-Ensembl extracts individual gene sequences and aligns them to the genome using the Exonerate alignment tool.
+Ensembl use a combination of manual annotation by Havana and automatic annotation by extracting individual gene sequences and aligning them to the genome using the Exonerate alignment tool for Ig/Tcr genes.

-To reflect their role in the V-D-J recombination process, segments are annotated as belonging to one of four classes: V segment, D segment, J segment and C segment.
-At present, Ensembl Ig gene annotations are only available for human and mouse.
+To reflect their role in the VDJ recombination process, segments are annotated as belonging to one of four classes: V, D, J and C. At present, Ensembl Ig/Tcr gene annotations are only available for human and mouse.